 - handling past tenses is sometimes nervous work for those who are less confident in their handling of grammar, and the had had problem with flashbacks needs a bit of thought

 - combined with third person it's easy for learner-writers to slip into a rather distant, bland narrative, remote in psychic distance, and so we never really experience things as the characters do.

 - immediacy: the story is projected into the reader's "now"

 - realism in time: the action is continuous, as it is in real life.
 The focus tends to be on perception: what is happening

 - disorientation: the stream of one-thing-after-another-after-another-after-another suits any narrative where the point-of-view character is disoriented, and/or you want the reader to feel the same

 - the eternal present suits characters and narrators who forget or repress their sense of past and future

-- if a theme or an atmosphere that it's the human condition for the present to be essentially evanescent, then present-tense narrative evokes that
+- if a theme or atmosphere of the story is that it's the human condition is evanescent, then present-tense narrative evokes that

 - it simplifies tenses: there's only simple and continuous present to grapple with